 New Zealand Epithermal Gold

-Given the prospectivity of the region, Kenex has developed an exploration GIS and mineral prospectivity model for epithermal gold mineralisation for the Hauraki district, as well as the significantly underexplored Taupo Volcanic Zone and the Northland regions.
-The latter region (Northland) is the subject of a New Zealand Government Northland 2012 competitive tender.
+Given the prospectivity of the region, Kenex has developed an exploration GIS and mineral prospectivity model for epithermal gold mineralisation for the Hauraki district, as well as the significantly underexplored Taupo Volcanic Zone and the Northland region.
+The Northland region was the subject of a New Zealand Government Northland 2012 competitive tender.

 - Host rock preference of known deposits.